 - Premature rupture of membranes in pregnant women

 - Hidden thoracic and cardiac injuries, sometimes resulting in death.
 When airbags rupture blood vessels or cause other internal injuries, the vehicle occupant may not notice any immediate symptoms.
-Particularly in low speed crashes that do not produce significant external injuries, both the vehicle occupant and a physician who examines the occupant may not become aware of internal injuries until it is too late to treat them.
+Particularly in low-speed crashes that do not produce significant external injuries, both the vehicle occupant and a physician who examines the occupant may not become aware of internal injuries until it is too late to treat them.

 This is why if you or a family member were involved in an accident, where an airbag was deployed, it is very important to be examined by a qualified doctor and have necessary physical tests conducted, even if initially there is no apparent injury.

-It is even more vital to be examined by a qualified physician, when you begin to feel pain and or any type of discomfort.
+It is even more vital to be examined by a qualified physician when you begin to feel pain and or any type of discomfort.
 A qualified doctor may direct you to a specialist if further care is needed or if your injury is a serious one.

-Punitive award in damages is possible, where an experienced Los Angeles personal injury lawyer can prove that a responsible party acted with conscious disregard for safety of others, while being aware of the probable dangerous consequences of their conduct, but willfully failed to avoid those consequences all the same (Taylor v.
+Punitive award in damages is possible, where an experienced Los Angeles personal injury lawyer can prove that a responsible party acted with conscious disregard for the safety of others, while being aware of the probable dangerous consequences of their conduct, but willfully failed to avoid those consequences all the same (Taylor v.
 Superior Court – 1978).

-Therefore, an award in punitive damages is more likely in a defective airbag and product liability type of a case than in a pure negligence action, since it might be possible to prove that even though designer/manufacturer knew or should have known about the dangerous condition of the airbag, they still produced the defective airbag for popular use.
+Therefore, an award in punitive damages is more likely in a defective airbag and product liability type of a case than in a pure negligence action, since it might be possible to prove that even though the designer/manufacturer knew or should have known about the dangerous condition of the airbag, they still produced the defective airbag for popular use.